DashaPoliazz/DependencyInjection/JavaScript/README.md

 [X] 1.
 Add `setTimeout` and `setInterval` to the application context and use them printing something from the timer function using `console.log()`

-[] 2.
+[X] 2.
 Inject a link to `util` library into the application context and make a few calls to its functions from applied code

 3. Implement the ability to run different applications inside framework, using